How to Write a College Application Essay: A Complete Guide

 Many schools strongly emphasize the college application essay during admissions.

-Although universities consider other elements such as GPA and recommendation letters, an outstanding personal essay for college can help you stand out from other applicants.
-If you have a similar GPA and test scores to those of other applicants, an essay can allow you to differentiate yourself.
+Although universities consider other elements such as your GPA and recommendation letters, an exceptional personal essay for college can help you stand out from other applicants.
+If you have a similar GPA and test scores to other applicants, an essay can allow you to differentiate yourself.

-The report also found that private schools and more selective colleges tended to put the most weight on admissions essays.
+The report also found that private schools and more selective colleges tended to put more weight on admissions essays.

 How Long Should a College Essay Be?

-Most effective college essay topics tend to reflect conciseness.
+Effective college essays are concise.
 Students who don’t know how to write a personal statement for college might lose their readers’ attention if they take too long to make their point.
-Applicants should remember that they get only a few hundred words to leave a favorable impression.
+Remember — you typically only get a few hundred words to leave a favorable impression.

 The Common App essay, for example, allows applicants to write a maximum of 650 words and a minimum of 250 words.
 Most supplemental essays submitted through this application system should be around 250 words or less.